 Our world is facing unprecedented loss of forests, ice and animals.
-What can an industry as wasteful and (often) meaningless as fashion do about it?
+In fact, we loose 40 football sized lots of rain forest every minute.
+What can an industry as wasteful as fashion do about it?

-In 2012, I asked the question, "how does my work and fashion and interest in wildlife conservation go together?"
+In 2012, I asked the question, how does my work and love of fashion go together with a mutual love of animals and wildlife conservation?
 Turns out the answers are endless...

-In May 2016, my company A-DOT Productions collaborated with Peruvian charity Hoja Nueva, founded by a dear friend Samantha Zwicker, to produce an international fashion fundraiser to protect the Peruvian Rainforest. founded in 2012.
-Ten Peruvian designers (half ready to wear and half couture) joined us on May 11th to show their support for the cause by presenting rainforest and Peruvian themed runway collections.
+For the first time, Fashion for Conservation hosted an event where fashion meets conservation in collaboration with Peruvian charity Hoja Nueva, to produce an international fashion fundraiser protecting the Peruvian Rainforest.
+Twelve Peruvian designers flew to join us in Seattle, WA (US headquarters for Hoja Nueva) on May 11th to show their support for the cause by presenting rainforest and Peruvian themed runway collections.
 Interwoven between the runway shows were many other attractions.
 A few included four different style dance and musical performances, silent and live auction, VIP Chocolate and Cacao Cocktail tasting hour, Peruvian Marketplace, Jungle Photo Booth and guest speakers.
-With this event we raised over 15K for Hoja Nueva! (read more about the event here)

 SAVE THE RAINFOREST, SAVE THE WORLD